Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 Languages / Talen

 Palomino: some love it, others hate it.
 In recent years, the village of Palomino, on the Caribbean coast in northern Colombia, has become one of the country’s most popular destinations for tourists.
 And it shows: foreigners everywhere.
 Palomino is also seen by many as a party destination.
 But this village in La Guajira has much more to offer.
 It all depends on what you want to do and where you want to stay.
-In this article, I share with you a fantastically beautiful eco-hotel.
+In this article, I share with you a fantastically beautiful eco-hotel that I have now visited twice.
 Where the rainforest meets the ocean.
 Where you can rest, but also go on many tours.
 Like tubing down the river, watching flamingos, exploring La Guajira or visiting an indigenous tribe.
 Discover Palomino!

 Palomino: the gateway to La Guajira